urbanwuensch/drEEM-online/documentation/viewspectralvariance.md

 ## Syntax
-` spectralvariance(data)](#syntax1)`
+` viewspectralvariance(data)](#syntax1)`

 ## Description

-The `spectralvariance` function plots the spectral variability of absorbance and fluorescence data.
+The `viewspectralvariance` function plots the spectral variability of absorbance and fluorescence data.
 The function scales all data to unit variance in the sample mode, giving each sample equal weighting.